-Below is a link to an excellent paper regarding high-sulfidation VMS gold deposits (which are gold-rich).
+Below is a link to an excellent paper regarding IOCG deposits in North and South America.

 The nearby Goldfield mining district, approximately 2-1/2 miles away, was the result of the same basic ore-forming processes that took place at the Molly Marie.
-The Goldfield district is also on a caldera located above a shallow-placed magma chamber.
-Goldfield had many small mines, and two of them (Mammoth, Old Wasp) were very notable for not only their documented bonanza gold grades, but because of their written description and the visual below, where they appear to have been unrecognized as the upper extensions of an IOCG deposit.
+The Goldfield district is also located on a submarine collapse caldera located above a magma chamber.
+In the Goldfield district there were many small mines on the caldera margin, and two of them (Mammoth, Old Wasp) were very notable for not only their documented bonanza gold grades, but because of their written description and the visual below, where they appear to have been unrecognized as the upper extensions of an IOCG deposit.
 As shown in the photo below, all mines were located on the periphery of the caldera in or near iron oxide-altered breccias.

 In the booklet, “Goldfield Mining District Geology and Ore Deposits”, John Wilburn describes the mines there and some of the ore.
-The Mammoth, was the highest producing mine, largely due to the “Mormon Stope” found in 1892 that was struck 35 feet below “Weekes Wash”.
+The Mammoth, was the highest producing mine, largely due to the “Mormon Stope” that was found in 1892 after it was struck 35 feet below “Weekes Wash”.
 This was supergene gold ore that ran hundreds of ounces to the ton.
-The Mammoth reported production of over 50,000 ounces of gold, but considering the high grade and the high amount of theft that was documented at that time, the production could have been more than double that.
+The Mammoth reported production of over 50,000 ounces of gold, but considering the bonanza high grade and the great amount of theft that was documented at that time, the production could have easily been more than double that.